imixs/imixs-workflow/src/site/markdown/modelling/howto.md

 #How to Create a Workflow Model?
 The Imixs-BPMN Plugin is based on the BPMN 2.0 standard.
 This means every BPMN 2.0 model can be used to be extended with workflow elements provided by the Imixs-BPMN Plugin.
-A BPMN model containing Imixs workflow elements can be executed within the Imixs-Worklfow Engine.
+A BPMN model containing Imixs-Workflow elements can be executed within the Imixs-Worklfow Engine.

-An Imixs-Workflow Model contains the Elements "Workflow Task" and "Workflow Event".
+An Imixs-Workflow Model can contain the elements "Workflow Task" and "Workflow Event".
 The Workflow-Task element is used to describe a state in a process.
-The "Workflow Event" describes the  transition from one State to another.
+The "Workflow Event" describes the  transition from one state to another.

 <img src="../images/modelling/example_01.png"/>